turboapps/docs/building/working_with_turbo_studio/b-snapshot_install.md

 ##### Importing Registry Hive Files

-TurboStudio can import registry hive (.reg) files into the virtual registry.
+Turbo Studio can import registry hive (.reg) files into the virtual registry.
 To import a .reg file, select the **Import** button in the **Registry** panel, then choose the registry hive file to import.

 #### Runtimes and Components

 Many components and runtime systems consist of large, complex sets of filesystem entries and registry settings.
-TurboStudio contains a collection of pre-configured component settings which can be added to your virtual application with a single click.
+Turbo Studio contains a collection of pre-configured component settings which can be added to your virtual application with a single click.
 For example, if your application is a .NET Framework 4.0 application, then selecting the .NET Framework 4.0 component will allow your executable to run on machines without the .NET Framework installed.

 Additional runtimes and components are added to the virtual application during the snapshot process, before the after snapshot is taken.